 Most diet plans recommend wildly inadequate calorie amounts.
 If you’ve been dieting, you’re probably used to getting by with far less than you need.

-A normal and necessary amount of food can feel like a lot of food when you’re used to the calorie counts and portions prescribed by diets.
+A regular and necessary amount of food can feel like a lot of food when you’re used to the calorie counts and portions prescribed by diets.
 It can also be more food than you are psychologically comfortable eating.

 It’s easy to think you’re eating enough just because you’re eating French fries or ordering pizza.
 But it’s also possible to eat these foods and still under-eat overall.
 Eating a cheeseburger at the end of your workday doesn’t mean you ate enough for the day.
 Do you feel me?